franchesoni/research_reports/reports/on_features/on_features.md

 2. download weights for smaller SAM-like model and move it to (`assets/checkpoints/sam`) `gdown --id "1AiaX67kT-TX5yr0wOZn51jICj-k5aBmx"`
      82 Expects a numpy array with shape HxWxC in uint8 format.

+## The plan (22 Nov)

+Here's the plan:
+- **dataset:** use SA-1B, a big dataset with okish masks and natural images.
+The masks corresponds to objects, parts and subparts, but they don't cover the whole image.
+This dataset should serve as baseline and finetuning could be done later with ood datasets or some that present finer masks.
+- **architecture:** use an efficientvit (which is the most modern and performing architecture) followed by some simple mbconv decode stages.
+For each decode stage we pixelshuffle to map to a specific resolution.
+We don't use all the channels because "Vision Transformers need Registers", but only multiples of 3 (3 for full res, 12 for x2 ds res, and so on...).
+Each resolved feature map is followed by a sigmoid, making features be colors in [0,1]
+- **loss:** as in the instance seg paper, the loss will be a pull loss for mask features too far away from the avg mask feature, and a push loss for mask centers (or features corresponding to different masks) too close to each other.
+There should be one loss for each resolution with appropriate weighting (less resolved counts more)
+- **engineering:** train on a 8-gpu node.
+- **inference:** clustering can be done at different resolutions.
+Each resolution gives us a different distance mesh that could be combined.
+This way we can do clustering or other distance-based stuff